atomist/sdm-local/README.md

 - `ATOMIST_ROOT`: Default system-wide location for Atomist expanded directory tree.
 Defaults to `<user home>/atomist`
 - `ATOMIST_GITHOOK_VERBOSE`: Make Atomist git hooks synchronous (although they will never block a git action, and display output to the console

+- `ATOMIST_TEAMS`: Shared with Atomist cloud service.
+Comma-separated list of teams we will use.

 - `SLACK_TEAM`
 - `SLACK_USER_NAME`